 (Please note this sample is assuming you have only one portal on your DNN Installation)

-2. Use UNC for file sharing, Using a file share ensures that files used by the DNN application are always the same (and in sync).
+2. Use UNC for file sharing, please refer to page 8 in the Webfarm Configuration Guide 9.X.X, using a file share ensures that files used by the DNN application are always the same (and in sync).

 3. Install DNN on WEBSERVER1, once completed, you will have your DNN setup for a single server.